hpi-swa-lab/xr-and-squeak/doc/related-work.md

 - based on CodeMirror annotations and widgets
 - [github](https://github.com/harc/moonchild)
 - References:
   - Ko, A. J. and Myers, B. A. (2006), Barista: An Implementation Framework for Enabling New Tools, Interaction Techniques and Views in Code Editors, CHI 2006.
-Project page
+Project page [@Ko2006BIF]
   - Baecker, R. and Marcus, A., Design Principles for the Enhanced Presentation of Computer Program Source Text, CHI (1986), 51-58.
   - McDirmid, Sean, Experiments in Code Typography, August 2014.
 [BLOG](https://web.archive.org/web/20151210183742/http://research.microsoft.com/en-us/projects/liveprogramming/typography.aspx)
   - Eisenberg, A. D. and Kiczales, G., Expressive programs through presentation extension.
 In Proc. of 6th Int’l Conf. on Aspect-Oriented Software Development (AOSD 2007), pages 73–84.
 ACM, 2007.

+### Barista

+Barista: An Implementation Framework for Enabling New Tools [@Ko2006BIF]

+### CitedBy